Soaking in sweat and seeking solutions

-I am a twenty-six-year-old male and currently a first-year business student at Columbia Business School.
+I am a 26-year-old male and currently a first-year business student.
 I have always had a sweating problem which traces back to my childhood.
 However, my sweating was restricted mainly to my hands.
 Sweaty palms are annoying enough, but now I realize that this is only a minor nuisance compared with the one I have now.
 Large crowds and high intensity environments make me uncomfortable; I often find myself sweating profusely at these meetings.

 Alice, is there something wrong with my metabolism?
 I am in decent shape and make it to the gym at least three times a week.
 I really don't feel as nervous as I appear.
 Unfortunately, it's hard not to be embarrassed by the fact that the Atlantic Ocean is on my forehead.
 It is the conspicuous sweating that makes me sweat even more because I feel as if the entire world is staring right at me!
 How can I correct this sweating problem?
 Is it a physical or an emotional problem?